 If I were to serve it with a side dish, I would do bakes potatoes, mashed potatoes, a plain salad or a simple cooked veggie.
 Nothing to distract the flavors of the meat, nothing to distract my eye or taste buds from the main dish.
 Isn’t that what you have in a restaurant as well.
 In a steakhouse you’ll get a steak of some sort and most of the times you’ll need order the side dishes separately and they come separately; in different bowls.
 See my point?

-I am using this technique after a number of attempts; I know how important it is do not eat under-cooked chicken, but I also know how unpleasant it is to eat dry over-cooked chicken.
-Unfortunately, there is not set time for this, as it depends on the thickness of the chicken breast.
+I am using this technique after a number of attempts; I know how important it is to not eat under-cooked chicken, but I also know how unpleasant it is to eat dry over-cooked chicken.
+Unfortunately, there is not a ideal time for this, as it depends on the thickness of the chicken breast.
 So my rule of thumb is to cook a chicken breast, max.
 5 minutes per side and then let is ‘cook’ in the oven for another 5-10 minutes, wrapped in aluminum foil.
 It is resting, while cooking, at least that’s my philosophy.
 To be on the safe side, use a cooking thermometer to check the temperature of the thickest part of the chicken breast – it should read around 160-170 degrees F.

 Another technique I use, to avoid dry chicken meat, is brining.
 I used to use the overnight brining, soaking the chicken breast in water and salt, but recently I tried brining the chicken for about 15 minutes in warm water.
 A technique I learned from Gimme Some Oven; and it works equally well.
 Thank you Ali, you just made my brining less time consuming.
-I brine because I don’t like dry chicken meat, I just slightly under-cook it and finish it in the oven wrapped in alu foil, because I don’t like dry chicken.
-I guess, you can see I don’t like dry chicken.

-To place the Rosemary Chicken with Raspberry Glaze you can do 2 things; keep the chicken breast as is and pour the sauce over it or slice it thinly, keep ‘together’ and then pour the sauce over the slices.
+To plate the Rosemary Chicken with Raspberry Glaze you can do 2 things; keep the chicken breast as is and pour the sauce over it or slice it thinly, keep ‘together’ and then pour the sauce over the slices.
 Decorate with a few fresh raspberries and ENJOY!